dbullock1086/DNNTutorial/docs/DNNTutorial.md

 ## Deep-Learning

+Deep-Learning is an branch of the machine-learning process that uses algorithms to model the high-level abstractions in data.
+Machine learning is a form of pattern recognition that allows a computer to make successive trials and generate a prediction without a specific prescription for solving the problem.
+The computer is minimally given access to data and time/memory resources.
+There are three basic ways that the learning can be facilitated:
+- Supervised - the computer is given input *and* output by human examination, and it just has to find the map between them
+- Reinforced - the learning process is competitive, for example a chess game between a human and a computer, or one computer against another
+- Unsupervised - the computer only has input to examine and tries to learn the structure of it on its own

 Neural Networks (NN) are usually trained through minimization.
 Let's consider supervised learning.
 Our training sample will consist of
 - `N` input variables for every training example, which we will store in a tensor `X`,
 - and the `M` quantities we want the NN to learn to predict for every example, which we will store in the tensor `Y`.